Feminist theory: Psychology

 Feminist psychology is a form of psychology centered on societal structures and gender.
 Feminist psychology critiques the fact that historically psychological research has been done from a male perspective with the view that males are the norm.
 Feminist psychology is oriented on the values and principles of feminism.
 It incorporates gender and the ways women are affected by issues resulting from it.
-Ethel Dench Puffer Howes was one of the first women to enter the field of psychology.
-She was the executive secretary of the National College Equal Suffrage League in 1914.

 One major psychological theory, relational-cultural theory, is based on the work of Jean Baker Miller, whose book Toward a New Psychology of Women proposes that "growth-fostering relationships are a central human necessity and that disconnections are the source of psychological problems".
 Inspired by Betty Friedan's Feminine Mystique, and other feminist classics from the 1960s, relational-cultural theory proposes that "isolation is one of the most damaging human experiences and is best treated by reconnecting with other people", and that a therapist should "foster an atmosphere of empathy and acceptance for the patient, even at the cost of the therapist's neutrality".
 The theory is based on clinical observations and sought to prove that "there was nothing wrong with women, but rather with the way modern culture viewed them".